Samsung Galaxy Z Fold 4

-The Samsung Galaxy Z Fold 4 (stylized as Samsung Galaxy Z Fold4) is a foldable smartphone that is part of the Samsung Galaxy Z series.
+The Samsung Galaxy Z Fold 4 (stylized as Samsung Galaxy Z Fold4, sold as Samsung Galaxy Fold 4 in certain territories) is a foldable smartphone that is part of the Samsung Galaxy Z series.
 It was announced at the August 2022 edition of Galaxy Unpacked alongside the Galaxy Z Flip 4.
-It was released on August 25, 2022.
-It is the successor to the Galaxy Z Fold 3.
+It was released subsequently on August 25, 2022, as the successor to the Galaxy Z Fold 3.

 Specifications

 Design

-The Z Fold 4's outer display and back panel use Gorilla Glass Victus+, whilst the foldable inner display is made of Samsung's proprietary "Ultra-Thin Glass", with two protective plastic layers covering it.
+The Z Fold 4's outer display and back panel use Gorilla Glass Victus+, whilst the foldable inner display is made of Samsung's proprietary "Ultra-Thin Glass" with two protective PET plastic layers covering it, the top of which is a replaceable screen protector.

 The Z Fold 4 has an IPX8 ingress protection rating for water resistance, with dust resistance not being rated.
 The outer frame is constructed from aluminum, marketed as 'Armor Frame' by Samsung.

 The Samsung Galaxy Z Fold 4 is available in four colors: Phantom Black, Beige, Graygreen and Burgundy.